 CHICAGO -- Windows administrators were just getting used to Microsoft's weekly practice of releasing vulnerability alerts and patches.
-The routine, however, came to end this week when Microsoft announced five critical Windows and Exchange vulnerabilities
+The routine, however, came to end this week when Microsoft announced five critical Windows and Exchange vulnerabilities as part of a new monthly patch-release cycle.

 Microsoft had been releasing alerts on Wednesdays.
 The change to a monthly schedule may sound like a bad idea because it means users of vulnerable machines will have to wait even longer to patch their systems.
 Yet Scott Charney, the company's chief security strategist, defended the company's plan Thursday at Information Security magazine's Security Decisions conference.